John Bullock (1731–1809)

-Colonel John Bullock of Faulkbourne M.P.
-(31 December 1731 – 28 December 1809) was an English landowner and Member of Parliament for 56 years becoming Father of the House and a prominent member of the Bullock family.
+Colonel John Bullock (31 December 1731 – 28 December 1809) was a British politician and militia officer who represented the constituencies of Maldon, Steyning and Essex in the British House of Commons from 1754 to 1810.
+Born in Faulkbourne, Essex, he was a prominent member of the Bullock family whose long service in Parliament resulted in the title of father of the House being bestowed on him.

 Early years

-John Bullock was born in 1731, the eldest surviving son of Josiah Bullock J.P.
+John Bullock was born on 13 December 1731 in Faulkbourne, Essex.
+He was the eldest surviving son of Josiah Bullock J.P.
 D.L. of Faulkbourne and Mincing Lane, London and Hannah Cooke, youngest daughter of Sir Thomas Cooke, Member of Parliament for Colchester and governor of East India Company.

-He was educated as a fellow commoner at Clare Hall, Cambridge and at Lincoln's Inn (1750).
+Bullock was educated as a fellow commoner at Clare College, Cambridge and at Lincoln's Inn (1750).
 He succeeded to Faulkbourne Hall on the death of his father in 1752.